Joe Williams (judge)

-Sir Joseph Victor Williams KNZM (born 1961) is a judge and the first Māori person appointed to the Supreme Court of New Zealand.
+Sir Joseph Victor Williams KNZM (born 1961) is a New Zealand lawyer and judge.
+He has been a justice of the Supreme Court of New Zealand since 2019, and is the first Māori person appointed to the role.

 Early life

 Williams was brought up in Hastings by a great-uncle and a great-aunt alongside his cousins.
 He is of Ngāti Pūkenga and Te Arawa descent.
 By 14, he was working in the freezing works to contribute to the family income.

 Williams won a scholarship and was educated at Lindisfarne College.
 He went on to study at Victoria University of Wellington, where he first studied Māori language and then law.
-He graduated in 1986 with an Bachelor of Laws degree from Victoria, and later with a Master of Laws with first-class honours in indigenous rights law from the University of British Columbia.
+He graduated in 1986 with a Bachelor of Laws degree from Victoria, and later with a Master of Laws with first-class honours in indigenous rights law from the University of British Columbia.
 He had worked as a junior law lecturer at Victoria University before studying his master's degree.

 In the 1980s, Williams was a musician as a member of the Ngāhiwi Apanui-led band Aotearoa, known for their bilingual Pacific reggae song "Maranga Ake Ai" (1985).